CAS to hear Manchester City appeal against Champions League ban in June | Goal.com

 Manchester City’s appeal against the club's two-year Champions League ban will be heard by the Court of Arbitration for Sport on June 8-10.

-UEFA handed down the punishment, which includes a €30 million fine (£25m/$33m), to the Premier League champions in February for breaching Financial Fair Play rules.
+UEFA handed down the punishment, which included a €30 million fine (£25m/$33m), to the Premier League champions in February for breaching Financial Fair Play rules.

-The Adjudicatory Chamber of UEFA's Club Financial Control Body (CFCB) found City guilty of "overstating its sponsorship revenue" between 2012 and 2016.
+The Adjudicatory Chamber of UEFA's Club Financial Control Body (CFCB) found City guilty of "overstating its sponsorship revenue" between 2012 and 2016 in order to meet break-even rules.

 European football's governing body began the investigation after a series of allegations were published by German magazine Der Spiegel in November 2018, which drew on documents purportedly obtained by whistleblowers Football Leaks.